 01 Oct Monarch Butterflies in Severe Decline

-A must-read article about how the iconic Monarch Butterflies have declined 98% in the last 20 years.
+A very informative article about how the iconic Monarch Butterflies have declined 98% in the last 20 years.

-Humans have caused it and humans must reverse it.
-They not only bring awe, beauty and wonder to our lives, A
+Humans have caused it, and humans can and must reverse it.
+Monarch butterflies not only bring awe, beauty and wonder to our lives,

-they pollinate the wild flowers from which bees get nectar and then pollinate our crops.
+they are vital pollinators for flowers from which bees get nectar and then pollinate our crops.